igsemenov/Streamer_HPS_DGSEM/streamer_btest_S0/README.md

 Suppose elm=hps.elm[#], where #=0,1,2....
 Then the structure of the output data is as follows:

- - elm.c -
+ - elm.c - coordinates of the block element center
+ - elm.h - half-length of the block element side
+ - elm.p[2] - the refinement level of the block element
- - elm.nod_lgn.x - 2D array that contains the x-coordinate of the Gauss nodes within the block element.
+ - elm.nod_lgn.x - 2D array that contains the x-coordinate of the Gauss nodes within the block element
- - elm.nod_lgn.y - 2D array that contains the y-coordinate of the Gauss nodes within the block element.
+ - elm.nod_lgn.y - 2D array that contains the y-coordinate of the Gauss nodes within the block element
- - elm.fld_fvs.x - 2D array that contains the x-coordinate of the FV mesh nodes within the block element.
+ - elm.fld_fvs.x - 2D array that contains the x-coordinate of the FV mesh nodes within the block element
- - elm.fld_fvs.y - 2D array that contains the y-coordinate of the FV mesh nodes within the block element.
+ - elm.fld_fvs.y - 2D array that contains the y-coordinate of the FV mesh nodes within the block element